oracle/oracle-database-operator/docs/ordsservices/examples/adb_oraoper.md

 This example has a single database pool, named `adb-oraoper`.
 It is set to:

 * Automatically restart when the configuration changes: `forceRestart: true`

+## Limitations

+When connecting to a mTLS-enabled ADB while using the OraOperator to retrieve the Wallet, this example does not support multiple, different databases in a single OrdsSrvs resource.
+This is due to a requirement to set the `TNS_ADMIN` parameter at the Pod level ([#97](https://github.com/oracle/oracle-database-operator/issues/97)).